volkamerlab/teachopencadd/docs/installing.rst

     conda activate teachopencadd

 3. Run ``teachopencadd -h`` to test that it works.
-4. Run ``teachopencadd start .`` to set up a new workspace with the TeachOpenCADD material and follow the instructions printed in your terminal.
+4. Run ``teachopencadd start .`` to set up a new workspace with the TeachOpenCADD material.
+Follow the instructions printed in your terminal to open the material (Jupyter notebooks) with Jupyter Lab.
    In this example command, you are setting up your workspace in the current directory ``.``; you can use any other path.

 You can always return to your TeachOpenCADD material with ``jupyter lab /path/to/your/teachopencadd/workspace``.